fmtlib/fmt/doc/api.rst

 for ``char``/UTF-8 with C++20 compile-time checks.
 It has minimal include dependencies for better compile times.
 This header is only beneficial when using {fmt} as a library (the default) and not in the header-only mode.
-It also provides ``formatter`` specializations for the following fundamental and string types:
+It also provides ``formatter`` specializations for the following types:

 * ``int``, ``unsigned``, ``long long``, ``unsigned long long``
 * ``float``, ``double``, ``long double``